owiwamasa/charlotte_hornets_project/README.md

 ### 2) Team Game Totals and Season Average Line Graph

 - Choose a traditional statistic from in dropdown menu
-- Analyze a chosen team's game-by-game change in season average and game total for a selected statistic
+- Analyze a chosen team's game-by-game totals and track the change in their season average for a selected statistic
 - Hover over a point on the line graph to view more detail in a custom tooltip

 <img src='./frontend/src/assets/Images/team-season-trends.png' width='750px' />